What Is a Film Fixer? A Guide to Production Fixers in the UAE

 Need a Fixer for Your UAE Production?

 Whether you are planning a feature film in Abu Dhabi's desert, a commercial campaign against Dubai's skyline, a documentary across multiple emirates, or branded content at the UAE's iconic landmarks, our team provides comprehensive fixer and production services across all seven emirates.
 We handle DFTC and twofour54 permits, crew sourcing, equipment, locations, rebate navigation, and every logistical detail so you can focus on the creative work.
-Contact Fixers in Emirates to discuss your next project.
+Contact Fixers in United Arab Emirates to discuss your next project.